WifiLast/Mirroring_Webvisu/README.md

 # Browser Version Overview

-This folder contains a lightweight, browser-driven setup for mirroring WebVisu canvases into Prometheus.
+This folder contains a lightweight, browser-driven setup for mirroring WebVisu (Codesys) canvases into Prometheus.
 It has two pieces:

 - `backend.py` – a Quart service that receives canvas updates, converts each tag/value into a Prometheus gauge, exposes metrics, and persists a small cache of canvases per page URL.
 - `script.js` – a Tampermonkey userscript that lets you pick canvases in the browser, polls them for changes, and posts SPS/tag values plus page context back to the backend.